 Savings with the Sprint Lease Plan

 Consumers typically want to know if they will save money if they choose a Sprint Lease agreement.
 This plan saves consumers money in two ways.
 First, they pay less for the device than they would if they paid for it outright.
-For instance, consumers pay $20 a month to lease a 16GB iPhone 6.
+For instance, consumers pay $20 a month to lease an iPhone 7.
 That comes out to $480 over the span of two years.
 They pay $7 more a month if they go with Easy Pay, which comes out to $648.
 If they choose to buy the phone at full retail price, they pay $649.

 Consumers also have the option of signing a 2-year agreement with Sprint and purchasing the phone for $199 but there is a catch.
 If they use Sprint Lease or Easy Pay, they get an Unlimited Plan for $50 a month.
 If they sign a 2-year contract, the Unlimited Plan is $85 a month.